-Barley (Hordeum vulgare) is a major cereal grain and a member of the grass family (Poaceae).
+This cereal grain is a member of the grass family, Poaceae, that also includes rice, corn, and bamboo.
 Early evidence for barley indicates that it has been grown in Eurasia for about 10,000 years.
 It is an annual and grows over 36 inches tall so is considered a tall grass.
 The erect stout stems are hairless, often branched at the base, and bear a few linear to lanceolate leaves and terminal spikes up to 8″ long bearing cylindrical spiklets in a herringbone pattern.
 The spiklets bear the seeds in either two rows or six rows and have very long bristly awns that are reminiscent of a fox tail.
 Barley is used today for human consumption, animal fodder, and the production of beer and whiskey.
-The genus name, Hordeum, comes from an Indo-European root meaning “bristly” and refers to the the long prickly awns of the spiklets.
+The genus name, Hordeum, comes from an Indo-European root meaning bristly and refers to the the long prickly awns of the spiklets.
 The specific epithet, vulgare comes from the Latin word vulgaris meaning commonplace.

 Type: Annual grass